sethbrasile/PiFire/01-index.md

 * Supports several different OLED and LCD screens
 	* SSD1306 OLED Display
 	* ST7789 TFT Display
-	* ILI9341 TFT Display (now with more rotation options)
+	* ILI9341 TFT Display (320x240 resolution only)
+	* DSI Touch Display (**Currently Experimental**) - Requires Raspberry Pi with DSI interface (non-Pi Zero) and is resource heavy, so Pi 3B+ or later recommended
 * Physical Button Input / Control (depending on the display, three button inputs)
 * Encoder support for, so you can control your grill with a spinny knob.
 * One (1) Grill Probe and Many Food Probes
 	* Tunable probe inputs to allow for many different probe manufacturers
-	* Supports the ADS1115 ADC, ADS1015 ADC, and MAX31865 RTD devices for measuring probes
+	* Supports the ADS1115 ADC, ADS1015 ADC, and MAX31865 RTD devices for measuring probes (Experimental DS18B20 and MCP9600 support added)
 	* Probe tuning tool to help develop probe profiles
-	* NEW - Any number of probe inputs, limited only by the number of devices that the Raspberry Pi can support
+	* Any number of probe inputs, limited only by the number of devices that the Raspberry Pi can support
 	* Virtual Probes to allow you to do things like averaging probes, finding highest and lowest values of certain probes, etc.
 * Cook Timer - Moved to the Top Bar for Easy Access
 * Notifications (Grill / Food Probes / Timer)
-	* Supports Apprise, IFTTT, Pushover, and Pushbullet Notification Services
+	* Supports Apprise, IFTTT, Pushover, and Pushbullet Notification Services and now MQTT!
 * Smoke Plus Feature to deliver more smoke during Smoke / Hold modes
 * Safety settings to prevent over-temp, startup failure, or firepot flameout (and overload)
 * Save temperature history for all probes / set points to a cook file that can be updated with images, notes, and even downloaded to your devices.
 * Wood Pellet Tracking Manager - Now includes estimates of pellet usage.
 * Pellet Level Sensor Support
-	* VL53L0X Time of Flight Sensor
+	* VL53L0X Time of Flight Sensor (recommended)
 	* HCSR04 Ultrasonic Sensor
-* Socket IO for Android Application Support _(GitHub User [@weberbox](https://github.com/weberbox) has made a Android client app under development here: [https://github.com/weberbox/PiFire-Android](https://github.com/weberbox/PiFire-Android))_ (NOTE: Due to the large amount of architectural changes in v1.5.0, the Android App update is still in development.
-The current version of PiFire has implemented a compatibility layer so that it doesn't break compatibility with the current Android App.
-If you have a non-standard probe setup or more than two food probes, you may see issues.
-There may still be bugs, so please do submit issues on GitHub if you experience any.)
+* Socket IO for Android Application Support _(GitHub User [@weberbox](https://github.com/weberbox) has made a Android client app under development here: [https://github.com/weberbox/PiFire-Android](https://github.com/weberbox/PiFire-Android))_
 * Recipes / Recipe Mode - Integrated recipe creation and a new mode for developing a recipe 'program' that will control the grill for you and follow the recipe that was programmed.
 * Lid open detection during hold mode to pause the controller and prevent overshoots.
 * ...And much more!